-Blair Goertzen was appointed to the Board and as a member of our Health, Safety, and Environment (HSE) Committee in August 2019.
-He was appointed Chair of our HSE Committee on May 11, 2021.
+Blair Goertzen was appointed to the Board and is a member of our HSE Committee in 2019.
+He was appointed Chair of our HSE Committee in 2021.

-From 2011 to May 2019, Mr. Goertzen served as President & CEO of Enerflex Ltd., a TSX-listed global supplier, owner and operator of natural gas compression, oil and gas processing and electric power generation equipment, as well as related engineering and mechanical service expertise.
+From 2011 to May 2019, Mr. Goertzen served as President & CEO of Enerflex Ltd., a TSX-listed global supplier, owner and operator of natural gas compression, oil and gas processing, and electric power generation equipment, as well as related engineering and mechanical service expertise.
 Over his career, Mr. Goertzen has held senior leadership roles with IPEC Ltd., Precision Drilling Corporation, and Enserv Corporation.